sigmadigitalza/duxedo/README.md

 # SigmaDigital Redux Helpers
-A tiny set of utilities to reduce redux boilerplate, and help your write cleaner code.
+A tiny set of utilities to reduce redux boilerplate, and help you write cleaner code.

 ## What does it do?
 Take a single object definition of actions and how state changes, and produce an object containing  **immutable action constants**, an object containing **consistent action creators** and a **reducer function** that can be included easily in your store configuration.